Skills and development

 Changes to Building Regulations, the introduction of regulation such as the Future Homes Standard, and developments in technology mean the types of skills we need are changing.
 For example, we may need significantly more people qualified to install air source heat pumps in future but fewer gas engineers.

 Our internal Future Skills Group is mapping the skills profile our business will need over the medium to long term, and has created a demographic profile for our key trades to identify potential gaps.
-The Group draws on insights gained from our building trial at Sudbury [link], as well as dialogue with sub-contractors suppliers, trade federations and the Future Homes Hub to understand future skills needs, to assess whether suitable training is in place to address skills gaps and to determine how best to support our sub-contractor base.
-We are developing our Green Skills Plan to help us respond to the Future Homes Standard and other regulation such as biodiversity net gain.
+The Group draws on insights gained from our building trial at Sudbury as well as dialogue with sub-contractors suppliers, trade federations and the Future Homes Hub to understand future skills needs, to assess whether suitable training is in place to address skills gaps and to determine how best to support our sub-contractor base.
+In 2024, it has been focused on attraction, development and retention of site skills.

 Entry level roles